georgel2020/ChromeDinoCheat/README.md

 Scripts for cheating in chrome dino game!

-Notice: some files are still not uploaded, but will be here before 2022.09.25

 ### What's this

 Some javascript codes for cheating in the chrome dino game